 Investing in unboxing as an opportunity to drive revenue

 The impact of COVID-19 on retail stores across the US has been massive.
 Many store owners face a flurry of critical decisions about the path forward for their companies.
 Along with this comes the demand to adapt to a pick-up and delivery store model to stay in business.

-It’s worthwhile to invest in unboxing experiences when there are so many limitations on tailored in-store shopping experiences.
+Investing in unboxing experiences is worthwhile when there are so many limitations on tailored in-store shopping experiences.

-Product packaging is a powerful tool that can help businesses expand its brand story, make customers feel more valued, and encourage more product sales and loyalty.
+Product packaging is a powerful tool that can help businesses expand their brand story, make customers feel valued, and encourage product sales and loyalty.

 Source: Shopify Retail Blog